-Is the clan or tribal name derived from the name of the village, or is the name of the village derived from the name of the clan or tribe?
-The answer is that the name of the village is derived from the clan or tribal name of Padjan, which was, as will soon be seen, brought to the area by those people called Vlachs or Morlachs.
-Vlachs and Morlachs, who are not Slavs, are documented, as indicated above, to have migrated to Croatia from Bosnia, where the clan or tribal name of Padjan was already established in places where the so-called Vlachs or Morlachs had lived, there being at least three villages in Bosnia of the same name as the clan or tribe, and those villages getting their names from Padjans that settled them: Padjani, just south of Prijedor; Padine, in easternmost Bosnia, in the north, on the Drina River; and Pađeni, in the far south of Bosnia; and one of the settlements - Padjani - is in the area of Bosnia where the Vlachs migrated from to the Knin region.
+Vlachs or Morlachs.
+Vlachs and Morlachs, who are not Slavs, are documented, as indicated above, to have migrated to Croatia from Bosnia, where the clan or tribal name of Padjan was already established in places where the so-called Vlachs or Morlachs had lived, there being at least three villages in Bosnia of the same name as the clan or tribe, and those villages getting their names from Padjans that settled them: Padjani, just south of Prijedor; Pađine, in easternmost Bosnia, in the north, on the Drina River; and Padeni, in the far south of Bosnia; and one of the settlements-Padjani-is in the area of Bosnia where the Vlachs migrated from to the Knin region.

 I arrived independently at the understanding that the surname Padjan was brought to Croatia by (Black) 'Vlachs.'
-I later found, during the course of my research, that my conclusion is corroborated by the Croatian archaeologist Stipe Gunjača, who published a paper in 1959 in Croatian about the finds of an excavation at the village of Padjene.
-Here is a copy of part of his original paper:
+I later found that my conclusion is corroborated by the Croatian archaeologist Stjepan Gunjača, who writes: